-Sport England - Have not commented on the revised proposals but previously offered no objection subject to the approval of application 19/1270M (replacement cricket pitch at Derby Fields) and a condition that development is not to commence until the replacement cricket pitch is implemented and brought into use.
+Sport England - No objection subject to the approval of application 19/1270M (replacement cricket pitch at Derby Files) and a condition that development is not to commence until the replacement cricket pitch is implemented and brought into use.

 United Utilities - No objection subject to foul and surface water drainage being connected on separate systems, the submission of a surface water drainage scheme, sustainable drainage management plan and an informative advising that there are two water mains located in the vicinity of the site (outside the site boundary on Cumberland Street).